 Financial Aid Programs Specifically for Foster Youth

-State College and Tuition Waiver
+State College Tuition Waiver

 The college tuition waiver provides exemptions of tuition and fees at Texas public institutions of higher education for youth formerly in DFPS conservatorship, adopted youth, and certain other youth.
 Students must enroll in a state supported school or a dual credit course by their 25th birthday.
 The waiver can be obtained from your PAL worker.
-To see if you are eligible, visit the College Tuition and Fee Waiver page on the DFPS website.
+To see if you are eligible, visit the State College Tuition Waiver page on the DFPS website.